Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Why use Kaeon FUSION/README.md

 Swift,
 HTML,
 CSS,
-and SQL,
+and SQL.
+The HTML,
+CSS,
+and SQL cross compilation will require code to be written using unique dialects, code for the rest of the available languages may be written as if it were being written for the standard interface, and flags in the form of meta commands may be used to activate features specific to certain languages such as strong typing.
+Thus,
-making it possible to develop almost anything with Kaeon FUSION alone.
+the stack interface will make it possible to develop almost anything with Kaeon FUSION alone.
 We are also in the process of designing a ONE based file format called [Kaeon ACE](https://github.com/Gallery-of-Kaeon/Kaeon-ACE/blob/master/README.md) that will serve as an interchange format for game engines, a Kaeon FUSION interface for building the format to various game engines, and on a custom game engine desined to handle the format natively.